Do you know, there are two main reasons as to why work doesn’t get done?

 We need to understand that social needs are powerful.
 People like going to work for a group of people who are similar to them.

-Instill a strong company culture, where the employees feel that they are a part of a tribe.
+Focus on instilling a strong team culture, where every team member feel that they are a part of a tribe.

-- The company they work for has a purpose.
+- The project they work for has a purpose.

 - This purpose should resonate with them.